-Currently there are more than 6,000 firms in the County employing approximately 110,800 persons.
-The County is still experiencing residential growth as well as industrial expansion.
-Agriculture is still an important part of the economy, especially in the northern, northeastern and southeastern sections of the County.
+Currently there are more than 4,520 businesses in the County employing approximately 106,900 persons.
+The County is experiencing residential growth as well as industrial expansion, but agriculture is still an important part of the economy, especially in the northern, northeastern and southeastern sections of the County.
 The six leading agricultural products are soybeans, corn, other miscellaneous crops (including greenhouse/nursery, fruits, and vegetables), horses, cattle, and hay.
-In 2014, the County saw 2,138 jobs created, 2,137 jobs retained, total capital investment of \$257,894,000, and the addition of 2,061,999 square feet of commercial space.
+In 2015, the County saw 3,248 jobs created, 4,946 jobs retained, total capital investment of \$685,290,000, and the addition of 3,212,497 square feet of commercial space.

-Tourism has taken a leading role in the local economy with over 11.2 million visitors enjoying attractions such as Kings Island, Great Wolf Lodge, Western & Southern Financial Masters & Women's Open Tennis, Ozone Zipline Adventures, Little Miami Scenic River and Bike Trail, Caesar Creek State Park, Miami Valley Gaming, and Fort Ancient.
-Waynesville, located in the northeast part of the County, has been recognized by USA Today as "The Antiques Capital of the Midwest."
-The County's lodging tax was up 7% and its hotel occupancy tax up 5% in 2014.
-For the first time in history, tourism-related spending in the County exceeded \$1 billion, supporting 11,866 tourism-related jobs.
-Of all jobs in the County, 12.7% are accounted for by its tourism industry.
+Tourism has taken a leading role in the local economy with over 11.8 million visitors enjoying attractions such as Kings Island, Great Wolf Lodge, Western & Southern Financial Masters & Women's Open Tennis, Ozone Zipline Adventures, Little Miami Scenic River and Bike Trail, Caesar Creek State Park, Miami Valley Gaming, and Fort Ancient.
+The Village of Waynesville, located in the northeast part of the County, has been recognized as "The Antiques Capital of the Midwest."
+The County's lodging and hotel occupancy tax was up 9% in 2015.
+Tourism-related spending in the County exceeded \$1.168 billion, supporting 12,244 tourism-related jobs.
+Of all jobs in the County, 11.4% are accounted for by its tourism industry.

-Communities within Warren County have received several recognitions for their livability from national publications including CNN, Money Magazine, Cincy Magazine, Nerdwallet as well as others.
-Most recently, the City of Mason was ranked fourth nationally by Family Circle Magazine in its 2015 list of "The Best Towns for Families."
+Communities within the County have received several recognitions for their livability from national publications including Time Magazine, Money Magazine, Cincy Magazine, Nerdwallet as well as others.
+Most recently, the City of Mason was ranked seventeenth nationally by Time Magazine in its 2015 list of "Top 50 Places to Live."
 Also in 2015, RealtyTrac ranked the County ninth in the nation for the most affordable rental rates, and Nerdwallet ranked five cities in the County in its list of Ohio's Best Cities for Young Families.
 Also in recent years, Nerdwallet ranked four of the County's cities as the best for home ownership in Ohio in 2014 (out of 183 cities with populations greater than 10,000) and Money Magazine, in 2013, ranked the City of Mason as the seventh best place to live nationwide.

-Southwestern Ohio ranks as one of the top growth areas in the country with Warren County being a growth leader in the region.
-Metropolitan Cincinnati's northerly expansion into Warren County, particularly the rapid development along Interstate 71's northeast corridor in Mason and Deerfield Township, has contributed to Warren County's economic development.
+Southwestern Ohio ranks as one of the top growth areas in the country with the County being a growth leader in the region.
+Metropolitan Cincinnati's northerly expansion into the County, particularly the rapid development along Interstate 71's northeast corridor in Mason and Deerfield Township, has contributed to the County's economic development.
 At the same time Greater Dayton's southerly expansion has prompted strong commercial growth along Interstate 75 in Franklin and Clearcreek Townships, as well as in Springboro.
 Many of these businesses are high technology, research and development, and service related industries.

-Industry has taken advantage of over 36 miles of interstate highway that border Warren County by locating primarily along the Interstate 75 and Interstate 71 corridors.
+Industry has taken advantage of over 36 miles of interstate highway that border the County by locating primarily along the Interstate 75 and Interstate 71 corridors.
 These transportation corridors give both businesses and residents easy access to the metropolitan centers of Cincinnati and Dayton.
 The proximity of the two major metropolitan centers and the accessibility provided by the interstate highways are a driving force behind the growth taking place in the County.
-It is along this corridor, near the intersection of Ohio 63 and Interstate 75, where Monroe's Park North business park is located, where UGN Inc. and Serta Simmons Bedding, LLC ("SSB"), have recently announced expansions.
+It is along this corridor, near the intersection of Ohio 63 and Interstate 75, where Monroe's Park North business park is located, where UGN Inc., a world-class provider of acoustical solutions to the auto industry, and Serta Simmons Bedding, LLC ("SSB"), the mattress manufacturer, have recently completed expansions.